NSIAppDev/MogglesClient/README.md

 * **Show deployed feature toggles**

     At application start, the client will search all assemblies for feature toggles and will publish a message containing the feature toggles found in the application.
 [Moggles](https://github.com/NSIAppDev/Moggles) will read the message and update the deployed status of the feature toggles.
-The message published can be found [here](https://github.com/NSIAppDev/MogglesClient/blob/PBI54747/MogglesClient/Messaging/EnvironmentDetector/RegisteredTogglesUpdate.cs).
+The published message contract can be found [here](https://github.com/NSIAppDev/MogglesClient/blob/PBI54747/MogglesClient/Messaging/EnvironmentDetector/RegisteredTogglesUpdate.cs).
     * A list of assemblies that can be ignored in the search can be provided.

   More information on how this feature is implemented can be found in the [Moggles documentation](https://github.com/NSIAppDev/Moggles).